AliSaker1999/AliSakr/README.md

 Built for a technical assessment and as a portfolio project, this app demonstrates full-stack skills, secure authentication, modern dashboard UI, and advanced AI integration.
 Test all features freely.
 For questions, improvements, or access, please contact me.

----

-Let me know if you want it more detailed or want to add sections (e.g., environment setup, screenshots, contribution guide, etc)!